inventree/InvenTree/docs/docs/start/config.md

 Note that if you set the `INVENTREE_COOKIE_SAMESITE` to `None`, then `INVENTREE_SESSION_COOKIE_SECURE` is automatically set to `True` to ensure that the session cookie is secure!
 This means that the session cookie will only be sent over secure (https) connections.

-### Proxy Settings
+### Proxy Considerations

-If you are running InvenTree behind another proxy, you will need to ensure that the InvenTree server is configured to listen on the correct host and port.
+If you are running InvenTree behind a proxy, or forwarded HTTPS connections, you will need to ensure that the InvenTree server is configured to listen on the correct host and port.
 You will likely have to adjust the `INVENTREE_ALLOWED_HOSTS` setting to ensure that the server will accept requests from the proxy.

-### HTTPS Considerations
+Additionally, you may need to configure the following options to ensure that the proxy is correctly forwarded the right information:

+**X-Forwarded-Host**

+By default, InvenTree *will not* look at the [X-Forwarded-Host](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Host) header.
-If you are running InvenTree behind a proxy which forwards SSL connections, you will need to ensure that the `INVENTREE_USE_X_FORWARDED_HOST` setting is enabled.
-This will ensure that the server uses the forwarded host header for generating URLs.
+If you are running InvenTree behind a proxy which obscures the upstream host information, you will need to ensure that the `INVENTREE_USE_X_FORWARDED_HOST` setting is enabled.
+This will ensure that the InvenTree server uses the forwarded host header for processing requests.

+You can also refer to the [Django documentation]({% include "django.html" %}/ref/settings/#secure-proxy-ssl-header) for more information on this header.

+**X-Forwarded-Proto**

+InvenTree provides support for the [X-Forwarded-Proto](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Proto) header, which can be used to determine if the incoming request is using HTTPS, even if the server is running behind a proxy which forwards SSL connections.
+If you are running InvenTree behind a proxy which forwards SSL connections, you should ensure that the `INVENTREE_USE_X_FORWARDED_PROTO` setting is enabled.

+You can also refer to the [Django documentation]({% include "django.html" %}/ref/settings/#use-x-forwarded-host) for more information on this header.

 ## Admin Site